 Over the course of two months, a multinational team used Sysrev to assess the clinical characteristics and the risk factors associated with SARS CoV2 in patients with Chronic Kidney Disease.

 Researchers from the UK and China performed a two-stage review of 476 documents, as well as a ROBINS-I Risk assessment.
-There are currently two publications in progress resulting from this research, which we will link to upon their release.
+EDIT: The results of this review have been published: COVID-19 and kidney transplantation: A systematic review.

 This story begins in late March when we decided to fund a COVID based research project.
 Around that time, I noticed that Dr. Ciara Keenan (Associate Director of Cochrane Ireland and a research fellow for Campbell UK and Ireland) had created a COVID Mapping project on Sysrev.
 As I had followed Dr. Keenan for some time (check out her twitter @MetaEvidence!), I was excited to see how we may help.
 After some discussion, Sysrev offered to finance a COVID-focused project of her choosing.